pocketzworld/creator-docs/pages/learn/designer-resources/ideas/guidelines.md

 Ideas may be rejected by our team at any point!
 Here are some of the most common reasons why:

+🤖 **AI Entries**
+If your entry has been denied on suspicion of AI use, please reach out to support with a speedpaint of your creation process and be prepared to send in your source files for review.

 🛌 **Furniture Items**
 Items that may be placed in rooms or Worlds are not accepted at this time.